The Agent Security Survey Becomes the Threat Model

 The paper is careful about defenses.
 It says current defenses provide useful building blocks, but remain weakly compositional.
 That phrase should trouble every buyer of an "agent security" feature.
 A filter, sandbox, permission manifest, classifier, approval prompt, memory policy, or monitoring layer can be useful.
 None of them automatically proves that the assembled workflow is secure when documents, tools, credentials, memories, and peer agents interact over time.

 A stronger posture starts by separating data from authority.
 Web pages, emails, documents, and tool outputs should be treated as evidence, not commands.
 Tool access should be narrower than the user's full credential.
 Memory writes should carry provenance, expiry, scope, and revocation paths.
-Approval prompts should show the action, resource, reason, and source chain.
+Approval prompts should show the action, resource, destination, reason, and source chain.
 Logs should reconstruct the path from input to action.

 Benchmarks Miss the Deployed Agent